esin88/grserver/README.md

 # grserver
-minimalistic web server using gradle, groovy and gretty
+minimalistic web server using gradle, groovlets and gretty

 to build and run server: